 WEST BRANCH RESERVOIR, WEST BRANCH FARMINGTON RIVER & COLEBROOK RIVER LAKE.
-The water level in West Branch Reservoir will be lowered 70 feet from its usual elevation by MDC at a rate of no more than two feet a day.
+The water level in West Branch Reservoir is being lowered 70 feet from its usual elevation by MDC at a rate of no more than two feet a day.
 This will result in a minor increase in flows in the West Branch Farmington and Farmington rivers independent of any rain events.
 This increase will decrease over time as the reservoir drops.
-It is expected that lowering the reservoir to the necessary level will be completed in approximately 30 days.
+It is expected that lowering the reservoir to the necessary level will be completed by October 14.